SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

-The function head will use pattern matching to pull out the tail of the list and save it for later.
+The function head will use pattern matching to pull out the tail of the list and save it for later in a variable, `tail`.
 Then it will pass the list to a helper function that is responsible for stepping through the process we described above.
 Let's revisit that process now by taking a closer look at `get_two/1`.

 ### Pattern Matching Function Heads
 We'll implement a few versions of the `get_two/1` function that use pattern matching in the function head to determine how to behave.
 We'll also see recursion make a guest appearance.
 Let's take a look!